Minhajh2o/Minhajh2o/README.md

 ### 👨‍💻 About Me

-I am an undergraduate **Computer Science & Engineering** student at **United International University (UIU)** (7th Trimester).
+I am an undergraduate **CS** student at **United International University (UIU)** (7th Trimester).
 Outside of my coursework, I am a passionate self-taught developer focusing on building clean, responsive, and user-centric web applications.

-* 🔭 **Currently working on:** Full-stack projects to master the MERN architecture.
+* **Currently working on:** Full-stack projects to master the MERN architecture.
-* 🌱 **Learning:** Node.js, Express.js, MongoDB, and API Design.
+* **Learning:** Node.js, Express.js, MongoDB, and API Design.
-* 🎨 **I care about:** Clean UI/UX, pixel-perfect design, and solving real-world problems.
+* **I care about:** Clean UI/UX, pixel-perfect design, and solving real-world problems.
-* ⚡ **Fun fact:** When I'm not coding, I love reading books, watching movies, exploring UI/UX designs, and keeping up with the latest tech news.
+* **Fun fact:** When I'm not coding, I love reading books, watching movies, exploring UI/UX designs, and keeping up with the latest tech news.

 ---